 From Tazawako Station in the southwest

-On weekends and during holidays from mid April to late October, there are two buses per day between Tazawako Station and Hachimantai-chojo bus stop near the summit of Mount Hachimantai (110 minutes, 1840 yen).
+On weekends and national holidays from mid April to mid September and daily during the autumn color season from mid September to mid October, there are two buses per day between Tazawako Station and Hachimantai-chojo bus stop near the summit of Mount Hachimantai (135 minutes, 2090 yen).
 The buses also stop at Tazawa-kohan bus stop at the eastern shores of Lake Tazawa, Tamagawa Onsen and Goshogake Onsen.

 From Kazuno-Hanawa Station in the northwest